The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 app.get('/', serveIndexHTML);
 ```

+If the frontend that we wanted to serve only consisted of a single `index.html` file, then this code above would suffice!

 But the `index.html` file needs access to `/assets/index-CZ4vidNt.js` and `/assets/index-kQJbKSsj.css`.
 So we need two more controllers:

+{% hint style="danger" %}

 ```js
 const serveIndexHTML = (req, res, next) => {